 2. Hire a computer teacher.
-Learn to text and Skype so you can communicate with your grandchildren so that you can shop online, so you can Google all kind of information, so you can read blogs; so you can email, read books and watch movies and use Facebook.
+Learn to text and Zoom so you can communicate with your grandchildren.
+And so that you can shop online and can Google all kinds of information, read blogs, email, read books, watch movies, and use Facebook.

 3. Go back to college for your degree or take art classes at a museum.